Qmumu/ml_lab5/README.md

-Sure, I can help you create a README for a GitHub project based on the collaborative filtering recommender system exercise.
-Here's a sample README template you can use and modify according to your project's specifics:

-Collaborative Filtering Recommender System
+# Collaborative Filtering Recommender System

 This project implements a collaborative filtering learning algorithm to build a recommender system for movies.
 It utilizes collaborative filtering to suggest movies to users based on their previous ratings and the ratings of other users with similar tastes.

 Overview